ymuichiro/quick_learning_symbol_en/README.md

-### Start the Symbol blockchain practically from today
+### Let's get started with a practical Symbol blockchain learning programme from today

 # Quick learning Symbol